peranakanfrancis/mary/content/en/home/gallery/index.md

 weight = 66  # Order that this section will appear.

 title = "Gallery"
-subtitle = "Meet with our Christian brothers and sisters regularly."
+subtitle = "Sharing our moments."
 +++

 {{< gallery >}}